 A cold engine is one that is sat for more than five hours. on the odometer.

 What are the vital fluids/oil to change in a vehicle?

 The vital fluid/oil to change regularly are antifreeze, brake, differential, transmission, and power-steering fluid/oil.

 ► Voted Best Transmission Repair in Charlotte NC by CitySearch & MerchantCircle

 Your vehicle is made up of three major components, the motor, transmission, and the rear end.
 If one of these goes out your vehicle can be at a standstill.
 Therefore, you need to find a specialist.
-But, how do you go about finding the right person to repair something like your transmission, below are some tips.
+But, how do you go about finding the right person to repair something like your transmission?
+Below are some tips.

 Ask your friends

 In the automotive world, word of mouth means a lot.
-Chances are some of your friends or family members has had their transmissions worked on at one point in time.
+Chances are some of your friends or family members have had their transmissions worked on at one point in time.
 Ask them for referrals as well as who to stay away from.
 If they don’t have any suggestions, maybe they know someone who does.
 Referrals are often the best way for you to feel comfortable about being treated right.